Computing the twisted $L^2$-Euler characteristic: Computing the twisted -Euler L 2-Euler characteristic

-where $d$ is the operator norm of $r_A \colon \ell^2(\Gamma)^n \to \ell^2(\Gamma)^n$. \end{prop} An adapted sequence can be computed provided that we have a solution for the word problem in $\Gamma$ (that is, $S$): see the proof of~\cite[Lemma~6.4]{l2comp}.
+An adapted sequence can be computed provided that we have a solution for the word problem in $\Gamma$ (that is, $S$): see the proof of~\cite[Lemma~6.4]{l2comp}.
 Since we represent elements of $S$ as elements of $G$, which is finitely presented and residually finite, the proof goes through in the same way, using the algorithm in~\cite[Theorem~5.3]{miller}.
 The latter consists of a parallel enumeration of relations of $G$ and homomorphisms to symmetric groups, in order to eventually certify that two elements are respectively equal or different; clearly, this is of theoretical interest only, owing to the overwhelming computational complexity.
 Moreover, the bound in Proposition~\ref{prop:quant-luck} is unfortunately much too loose, because of the term $1/\log k$.
 Again, this is no obstacle to experimentation.

 \begin{remark} The requirement that $A$ be self-adjoint in Proposition~\ref{prop:quant-luck} is not generally met by our expanded combinatorial Laplacians.
-However, we may replace $r_A$ by $r_{AA^*}$ without changing the kernel as a module over $\neu(\Gamma)$, for the same reason as in more elementary contexts: if $f \in \neu (\Gamma)$, then $f f^* = 0 \implies f = 0$.
-Here we must point out that the \emph{adjoint} induced by the conjugation automorphism of $\ZZ \Gamma$ is none other than the Hermitian adjoint for operators on $\ell^2(\Gamma)$. \end{remark}
+However, as noted in~\cite[Remark~2.2]{l2comp}, we may replace $r_A$ by $r_{AA^*}$ without changing the kernel as a module over $\neu(\Gamma)$, for the same reason as in more elementary contexts: if $f \in \neu (\Gamma)$, then $f f^* = 0 \implies f = 0$.
+Here we must point out that the \emph{adjoint} induced by the antipode of $\ZZ \Gamma$ is none other than the Hermitian adjoint for operators on $\ell^2(\Gamma)$. \end{remark}

-\begin{remark} We can, of course, skip the matrix expansion step and use \textsf{FiniteQuotientMorphism} as a practical way to generate large finite quotients for Lück's approximation theorem.
-This allows us to compute the von Neumann rank of a single matrix. \end{remark}